 The right chords from some of the great classical artist will almost always put your mood in the right place.
 Meditation seems to have the same effect as well, but it takes much more effort and mental strength.
 But when your working and you need to drown out the noise and focus, put on your headphones and summon assist from Bach, Vivaldi, Mozart or any one of the greats.

 A good way to take the focus off yourself (and your problems) is to be of use to someone else.
 Especially out of the goodness of your own heart and not for any type of reward.

 There’s something to be said for a good tipper.
 If you live in a busy city or you’re on vacation, your interactions with waitstaff will most likely be a one-time deal.
 That said, a good tip leaves a good impression.
 At the end of the day, your waiter/waitress will be grateful to have waited on you.

 Patience is a virtue and a child needs a reasonable parent more than anything.
 It’s especially needed when dealing with small children.
-I’ve learned this over the past year in dealing with my first child, which is something to be grateful for.
-Nine months in, my patience is tested almost on a daily basis.
+I’ve learned this over the past couple of years in dealing with my first child, which is something to be grateful for.
+Almost two years in, my patience is tested almost on a daily basis.
 However, I’m hoping that the benefits of keeping my cool will pay off in the long run.